Mosquito bites can be more dangerous than you think.

 But what if the outdoors is just your own backyard?

 You shouldn’t have to be uncomfortable to go outside and enjoy it.
 One of the most effective ways to prevent mosquito bites is to banish the mosquitos from the outdoor areas you want to enjoy.

-Platinum Mosquito Protection can outfit your home with a mosquito misting system that prevents mosquitos and other annoying, disease carrying insects from your backyard.
+Platinum Mosquito Protection can outfit your home with a mosquito misting system that prevents mosquitos and other annoying, disease-carrying insects from your backyard.
 Unlike other misting systems, we use a natural, water-based, biodegradable insecticide called Pyrethrum.
 It leaves no oily residue like other systems and is one of the safest, fastest acting insecticides available.

-Contact us today and we’ll evaluate your home for system that lets you enjoy life without mosquitos® and their diseases.
+Contact us today and we’ll evaluate your home for a system that lets you enjoy life without mosquitos® and their diseases.